wlswotmd/gef/FAQ.md

 In addition, I am glad if there are the results of the `version` command and `arch-info` command.

 ## Is it okay to fork and modify?
-Yes.
-However, please follow the license.
+Yes, however, please follow the license.

 # About me